Algorithmic Operations: Lessons from Bandit Algorithms

 -

-The reality is more complicated, since prices influence future driver supply, which correlates future acceptance, but it works as a first approximation. ↩
+The reality is more complicated, since prices influence future driver supply, which correlates future acceptance, but our assumptions works at a first approximation. ↩